mgmarlow/mgmarlow.github.io/content/articles/2020-02-24-setting-up-python-for-ai-ml/index.md

 The Miniconda documentation provides a
 [compare and contrast](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda)
-to help decide which distribution one should use.
+to help choose a distribution.
 That said, I strongly urge readers to use Miniconda instead of Anaconda.
-No matter which distribution is picked, familiarity with the fundamental CLI tool `conda` is required.
-Miniconda forces familiarity with the CLI immediately, making it the better distribution for those who are more focused on engineering.
+Not only is it drastically smaller in size, the `conda` CLI interface is much easier for engineers to learn than the GUI.

 ## Setting up Miniconda